jeffersonnnn/ZEclipse/docs/COMPILE_INSTRUCTIONS.md

-# Compilation Instructions for BlackoutSOL
+# Compilation Instructions for ZEclipse

 ## Overview of Changes